NicoHood/Nintendo/readme.md

 Gamecube:
 ---------
 Here is just refer to the other documentations, its explained pretty good.
-What i did was to mess around with this some more and integrated easy user access.
+What I did was to mess around with this some more and integrated easy user access.
 This wouldnt be possible without the work of other people (below) and a logic analyzer.
 Gamecube tested about 60minutes with 2 reading errors (of some million).
 Should work stable.